EOLab-HSRW/esp32s3_object_detection/day_1/README.md

 #define HREF_GPIO_NUM     47
 #define PCLK_GPIO_NUM     13
 ```
-- Remember to activate the psram when uploading
+- Activate the PSRAM when uploading
+- Open the Serial Monitor to see the output

 [Go to day 2](../day_2/README.md)